earthgecko/skyline/docs/installation.rst

 There are a lot of settings in Skyline because it is highly configurable in many different aspects and it has a lot of advanced features in terms of clustering, other time series analysis capabilities and analysis methodologies.
-This means there is a lot of settings that will make no sense to the user.
+This means there is a lot of settings that will make no sense to the user initially.
 The important ones are labelled with ``[USER_DEFINED]`` in the settings.py

 Required changes to settings.py follow.